Cheesy Hot Crab Dip is creamy and buttery and totally addicting! A make ahead hot dip that’s perfect for all your holidays and parties!

 If you are using frozen corn, make sure and let it sit at room temperature to defrost before cooking it with the peppers.

-Ritz crackers are sort of a standard when making hot crab dip.
+Ritz crackers are pretty standard when making hot crab dip.
 Nothing beat their crispy, buttery flavor so I’m hard pressed to give you a substitution for those, but let me know if you have one!

 Crush up your crackers and mix them together with melted butter then cover the top of the crab dip.

 At this point you can refrigerate the dip until you’re ready to bake it or get it in the oven.
-This Hot Crab and Corn Dip only takes about 20 minutes in the oven just to warm it though and get it nice and bubbly.
+This Cheesy Hot Crab Dip only takes about 20 minutes in the oven just to warm it though and get it nice and bubbly.

 Definitely more Ritz crackers!
 But any crispy cracker that can stand up to this crab dip will do.
 Tortilla chips would be great, too, even cut up vegetables!